First Indian National Army: The first INA

 In December 1941, after meeting with the Japanese commanding general, Rash Behari Bose was convinced of the feasibility of raising an armed Indian unit.
 Between himself,Rash behari Bose, Pritam Singh and Fujiwara, formulated plans of contacting Indians in the British Indian Army in South-east Asia.
 The fall of Malaya further brought under Japanese control approximately 45,000 regular Indian troops from Gen. Percival's command in Malaya, including a large numbers of the remnants of the Indian III Corps.
 Even before Singapore fell, the Japanese troops had started the process of identifying Indian troops among the captured and separating them from the Australian and British troops.
 On a number of occasions, it was noted, British and Australian officers were killed, while the Indians spared.
 Singh began recruiting from amongst these captured Indian soldiers.
 Thus the nucleus what came to be the Indian National Army was born.

 The units that were formed in this predecessor of the INA numbered about 200.
 They were volunteers from within the British Indian soldiers captured in Malaya.
 They were issued rifles and given armbands bearing the letter "F".
 They were organised into units and trained and worked along with those already under Pritam Singh in Malaya and Thailand.
 They were further tasked to work amongst fighting British-Indian Army units to foment dissent and encourage defection.
 Before the fall of Singapore, these troops grew to number nearly 2,500.
 There was significant deviation from the British Indian Army.
 Officers were organised into a single class, a common kitchen (opposed to caste-based kitchen as had been the norm), common slogans were adopted.
-All these efforts attempted to bridge any communal and casteist rivalries that were accepted or even institutionalised in the British army.
+All these efforts attempted to bridge any communal and casteist rivalries that were accepted or even institutionalised in the British Indian Army.

 On 10 March 1942, the Indian soldiers at Christmas Island mutinied, allowing the Japanese forces to land unopposed at the Battle of Christmas Island.
 This was followed by a mutiny in the Ceylon Garrison Artillery in the Cocos Islands.
 However, the Cocos Islands Mutiny failed after it was quickly put down by the Ceylon Light Infantry.
 Sri Lankans in Singapore and Malaya formed the 'Lanka Regiment' of the Indian National Army.
 An abortive plan was made to land these troops in Sri Lanka by submarine.